mlcivilengineer/anki-desktop-docker/README.md

 Why?
 Because it makes automating Anki (with addons like AnkiConnect) easier.

 The Anki desktop app runs in a browser (via VNC) on port `3000`.
-Your Anki data is stored in a volume mounted at `/config/app` inside the container.
+Your Anki data is stored in `anki_data` mounted as a volume at '/config` inside the container.

 ---